 When an instructor or senior student gives you an instruction or corrects your technique, acknowledge it with "Osu, Sei Shihan" (or Kyoshi, Sensei, etc.)

 Promotion testing is held several times a year and is by invitation.
-You should never request to test; your instructor will know when you are ready.
+You should not request to test; your instructor will know when you are ready.